mtb-pmbus 1.2.0.1772

 Low Power Support

-The Middleware can operate only in power modes supported by the corresponding I2C/Timer hardware.
+The middleware can operate only in power modes supported by the corresponding I2C/Timer hardware.
 Typically, only Active and Sleep modes are supported.

 Compile Time Options